 1) SC evenly around the edges of the blanket.
 Sl st to join to first SC.

-2) Use the Crab stitch to go around again and finish off.
+2) Use a Crab stitch to go around again and finish off.

 I chose the Crab stitch because I love the twisty texture and I thought I worked well with the HDC post rows.
 You can find lots of tutorials online for it if you are unfamiliar (I don’t have one of my own yet).
 OR you can choose another border option or simply leave the one SC round.
 It’s up to you! 🙂